GRETA: »I will always be missing someone«

 »I will always be missing someone.
 I can’t be close to everyone.
 I guess a lot of people feel that way.
 But… There is a German saying that goes “There are two hearts beating in my chest”.
 It’s super corny, but that’s how I feel.
 In meiner Brust schlagen zwei Herzen«.

 The German language brings the lyrics closer to Greta’s most honest self and it allows her to tell us exactly how she thinks and feels.
 She is well aware that her audience might have troubles understanding the German lyrics but it doesn’t scare her.
 She finds it funny that people have to take a guess on the meaning behind the lyrics.

 »I can sing about my deepest needs and wishes – and people won’t be able to understand it!
 But I think they can feel what I’m singing about.
 They can feel the intensity.
 That’s quite beautiful actually.
 And you know, you can always just copy paste the lyrics in to Google Translate, and find out what they mean.«

-GRETA’s first single ‘Vibrant’ from her forthcoming album will be released through W.A.S.
-Entertainment on May 18th.
+GRETA’s second single ‘‘Forever We'll Be Dancing’’ will be released through W.A.S.
+Entertainment on August 26th.